Blessings and curses ahead

 - All men are jerks some of the time.
 Some men are jerks most of the time.
 A few men are jerks all of the time.

 Reuben lost his privileges as the oldest son in the family.
 He would not get to lead the extended family after Jacob died.
-Author Stephen M. Miller, on page 185 in A Visual Walk Through Genesis, says Reuben’s descendants settled on what is now Jordan’s side of the Jordan River.
-Miller says they got assimilated among the other tribes or into Arab cultures “apparently without producing a single prophet, king, or heroic judge.”
+Reuben’s descendants settled on what is now Jordan’s side of the Jordan River.
+They got assimilated among the other tribes or into Arab cultures apparently without producing a single prophet, king, or heroic judge.
 Do you think Reuben got what he deserved?

 Jacob was particularly harsh on Simeon and Levi, brothers who orchestrated the slaughter in the village of Shechem.
 Yet the descendants of Levi became Israel’s worship leaders.
 How can we justify that?